Loading...

 • Monsoon season: July and August are usually the least preferable months on Kitt Peak because of the monsoon.

 Guests will receive a call at about 10 am on the day of the program to advise them of the weather forecasts and program status.
 Please be available.
-If weather might prevent observing, we will offer an alternative program, which includes some of the planned activities plus other engaging hands-on activities and possibly a tour of one of the research telescopes not typically open to the public.
-In the event of unfavorable weather, guests will be given the option of attending the AAP or rescheduling for another date without charge.
-The programs will be canceled entirely only if conditions are deemed by the staff to be hazardous.
+In the event of unfavorable weather, guests will be given the option of rescheduling for another date without charge or refund.

 Quarter Program start (be at the base of Kitt Peak no later than) Sunset Program approximate end